 What is Norco (Hydrocodone)?

 Common side effects of hydrocodone include dizziness, sedation, constipation, and nausea.
-There is also the potential for more severe side effects that can occur without combining hydrocodone with alcohol or any other substances, including the following:
+There is also the potential for more severe side effects that can occur with or with combining hydrocodone with other substances, including the following:

 - Breathing problems

 - Reduced heart rate

 - Depression and moodiness

 According to the Drug Enforcement Administration (DEA), hydrocodone is the most commonly prescribed opioid in the United States.
 Also, it’s potential to produce euphoric feelings and provide a sedative effect make it attractive to would-be recreational users.